 Housing First University

-In the last year, RIZE hosted a series of virtual convenings focused on low threshold housing and harm reduction.
-The feedback was extremely positive and RIZE received multiple requests for more in depth training focused on supporting local low-barrier housing providers.
+In 2022, RIZE hosted a series of virtual convenings focused on low threshold housing and harm reduction.
+The feedback was extremely positive and RIZE received multiple requests for more in depth training to support local low-barrier housing providers.

-In response, we are partnering with Pathways to Housing PA on a Housing First University to provide training opportunities for people who work in the fields of housing and harm reduction in Massachusetts.
-The series will include an introductory session and a six-part, cohort-based learning community that will outline best practices in a variety of domains.
-Attendees will explore the benefits of harm reduction practice and walk away with a greater understanding of the harm reduction approach to service provision.
-Most importantly, each training session will allow participants to workshop real life scenarios and engage directly with the trainers and colleagues.
+In response, we partnered with Pathways to Housing PA’s Housing First University program to train people who work in the fields of housing and harm reduction in Massachusetts.
+The partnership included an introduction to low-barrier housing session, a six-part, cohort-based harm reduction intensive series, and a training focused on eviction prevention strategies.
+Attendees explored the benefits of harm reduction practice and walked away with a greater understanding of the harm reduction approach to service provision, and landlord engagement.
+Most importantly, each training session allowed participants to workshop real life scenarios and engage directly with the trainers who do the work everyday and their local colleagues.

 Introduction to Low-Barrier Housing